Assistant Professor, Associate Director, Intensive English Program

 - New York University: Instructor of Chinese

-I was born in Taiwan, a small island to the east of China.
-My parents were educated in Japan; therefore, I grew up speaking Japanese, Taiwanese, and Mandarin Chinese and began learning English at age 12.
-After college, I taught Chinese and English at the high school which I attended.
-I came to the United States in 1986 and began teaching Chinese and English at various schools.
+I was born in Taiwan and grew up speaking Japanese, Taiwanese, and Chinese, and began learning English at 12.
+Languages and literature have been fascinating to me all my life.
+I taught Chinese and English at my alma mater high school after college and came to the United States in 1986 and began teaching Chinese and English at various schools.

-I moved to Fort Wayne in 2005 and began teaching English as a New Language at North Side High School while attending graduate school at IPFW.
-Thanks to many dedicated and well-versed professors and passionate classmates, the five years I spent at the graduate school not only enriched my mind, it also gave me a lot of fun and made me a more matured person, although I was already in my 50s.
-In the fall semester of 2012, I came to Indiana Tech to begin the Intensive English Program along with teaching Introduction to College Reading and Writing.
+I moved to Fort Wayne with my engineer husband in 2005 and began teaching English as a New Language at North Side High School while attending graduate schools at IPFW and Ball State University.
+Thanks to many dedicated professors and passionate classmates, I learned how to create experiences worth integrating into my students’ educations and lives.
+I transferred to Indiana Tech in 2012 to begin the Intensive English Program while also teaching Introduction to College Reading and Writing.

-As a non-native English speaker, I have gone through the learning and problem solving process while acquiring English as a new language, so I have a keen awareness of my students’ linguistic, cultural, and emotional needs, which helps me to teach with more empathy and more efficiency.
+As a former international student and an English learner, I have gone through the problem solving process while learning English as a new language and embracing the American culture, so I have a keen understanding of my students’ linguistic, cultural, and emotional needs, which helps me teach with more awareness, efficiency, and empathy.

 Having been teaching for 38 years, I always see myself as a “student teacher.”
 In addition to teaching and learning more languages, I love reading novels and listening to music of various genre, and Skype with family and friends all over the world.